skasch/ff9-perfect-save/excalibur-2-perfect-game-guide.md

 How you distribute these arrow combinations among your cards is up to you.
 You can give your strongest cards the most arrows, give them more cards the higher their card # ,use only the top 100 combinations to ensure that you have the maximum number of total arrows in your collection… it's really up to you.

 Once you're satisfied with your arrow arrangement, you'll need to max out the statistics of your cards.
-In order to upgrade a card's rank, it must engage in a card battle and wil - whether it is the attacking or defending card does not matter, though.
+In order to upgrade a card's rank, it must engage in a card battle and wil &ndash; whether it is the attacking or defending card does not matter, though.
 It is random whether your card's rank rises: the odds of upgrading from P/M to X are 4/256; from X to A it's 2/256.
 Since arrowless cards cannot engage in card battles, their rank cannot be upgraded.
 However it is possible to win X-rank cards from the CPU, and therefore possible to obtain an arrowless X-rank card this way.

 You get 1 point per X-rank card in your collection, and 2 points per A-rank car.
 That's how you get the remaining 200 Collector's points after getting 1,500 from having each card with a unique arrow arrangement.